Income protection vs critical illness cover

 How income protection works

-Income protection pays a regular monthly benefit if you can’t work because of illness or injury.
-Payments continue until you recover, your chosen benefit period ends, or you reach retirement age.
-Executive policies, designed for limited company directors, can insure up to around 80% of your combined salary and dividends, while personal policies usually cover up to 65% of income.
-If paid through your company, the premiums are typically treated as a business expense and can reduce your Corporation Tax bill.
+Executive policies, used by limited company directors, can typically insure up to around 80% of combined salary and dividends, subject to insurer limits.
+Personal policies usually cover a lower proportion of income.
+Where the policy is paid for by the company, premiums are often treated as a business expense and may reduce your Corporation Tax bill.

 How critical illness cover works